 If you have an answer for all of these, then you surely did a great job and you clearly know how to organize your next marketing strategy.

 Developing a new strategy after conducting an audit will help you get the sense of a fresh start.

 Be bold and adopt new ideas and types of posts that could also inspire others.

 Now that you’ve gathered all the valuable insights about your brand’s Twitter account, it is time to consider a list of improvements to make.
 An action plan, if you will.

 Don’t hesitate to delete all activity that no longer defines your brand, and write down those tweets that really worked wonders.

-Use all of the information in order to improve your future twitter strategies.
-And don’t be afraid to also go through the value of your current followers.
+Use all of the information in order to improve your future Twitter strategies.
+That includes your current followers.

 We all know how hard it is to attract followers and it’s even harder to engage with the ones that are genuinely interested in your company’s activity and willing to engage.

-Despite Twitter being against it, there are many ways to acquire fake followers with accounts made by bots.
+Despite Twitter regulations, there are many ways to acquire fake followers with accounts made by bots.
 And it can be tempting.

 But building a reputation on fake numbers is not a good idea in the long term.
 There’s power in numbers, but there’s more power in engagement numbers.
 And fake followers can’t help with that.